asticode/go-gozzle/readme.md

     // Execute the 2 requests asynchronously
     respSet := g.Exec(reqSet)

+    // Make sure the responses are properly closed defer respSet.Close()

     // Process responses
     // The first request has not been sent because of the beforeHandler so only one response should be stored for _, name := range respSet.Names() {